ronilaukkarinen/gpmdp-minimal-light/README.md

 ### Fonts

-Avenir fonts is commercial and the license prevents me to include it in this repo.
+Avenir fonts are commercial and the license prevents me to include it in this repo.
 If you have Avenir hosted, you can add it by renaming `src/_webfonts.scss.dist` without .dist suffix and compile SCSS.

 ### Development